LF-digitala-kanaler/LFDS/content/components/web/navigations/breadcrumb.md

       Breadcrumbs are a part of the page templates on lansforsakringar.se and Mina sidor and are generated automatically, so there isn't much to think about regarding breadcrumbs for you as a designer of customer facing web applications.

       If you are designing an internal system you should consider whether breadcrumbs are of benefit for your users.
 In a smaller, flat system you might not see the need, but the larger the system, the bigger the need probably is (especially as the navigation structure gets deeper and deeper).

-      ## Other material

-      **Sketch file:** LFUXAD Assets/LFUI Web.sketch (Navigations/Breadcrumbs)
     name: Design
   - content: >-
       ## How to use

       Breadcrumb is a simple navigation component that only requires a `nav` container and a `ol` list.
 The dividers are automatically created in the content of the `::before` pseudo-element of`li` tags.

       You can inform the current page using the `active` modifier on a `li` tag